sc-forks/solidity-coverage/docs/upgrade.md

 client: require('ganache-cli'),
 ```

-#### Do you usually launch testrpc-sc, do *something special* and then run coverage? :coffee:
+#### Do you usually: (1) launch testrpc-sc, (2) do *something special*, (3) run solidity-coverage?

 + Check out [the workflow hooks section]() of the advanced use docs.
   The *something special* will need to be run within an async function declared in .solcover.js

-#### What about copyPackages and deepSkip and testCommand and...?
+#### Do you have options like copyPackages, deepSkip, testCommand, compileCommand, noRpc...?

-+ Delete these.
++ You can delete these.

-#### Do you still need a coverage network in truffle-config.js?
+#### Do you still need a 'coverage' network in truffle-config.js?

-+ If you're not doing anything special there (like assigning a unique `from` or `network_id`)
++ If you're not doing anything unusual there (like assigning a `from` or `network_id` which is only
-  you can safely delete it.
+  used for coverage) you can safely delete it.

-+ You can probably run something like `truffle run coverage --network development` instead and
++ You should be able to `truffle run coverage --network <network-name>` and use the same config you
-  use the same configuration defined for your default tests.
+  would for your tests.

++ You can also run without specifying a network and you'll run with default settings which look like
+  this:

 [1]:
 [2]: